 Faculty

-UCLA faculty who are currently members of the Center for Medieval and Renaissance Studies are listed below by department with a summary of their academic interests and specialties.
+UCLA faculty who are currently members of the CMRS Center for Early Global Studies are listed below by department with a summary of their academic interests and specialties.
 Faculty belonging to interdepartmental programs are cross-listed.

-UCLA faculty specializing in any aspect of Medieval and/or Renaissance Studies may request to be added to the Center’s faculty roster.
+UCLA faculty specializing in any aspect of studies of the periods from the 3rd to the 17th century CE across the globe may request to be added to the Center’s faculty roster.
 Such requests are directed to the Center Director and approved by the Center’s Faculty Advisory Committee.

 ART HISTORY | |